awsdocs/amazon-transcribe-developer-guide/doc_source/websocket-med.md

    algorithm = "AWS4-HMAC-SHA256"
    ```

-1. Create the credential scope, which scopes the derived key to the date, Region, and service to which the request is made\.
+1. Create the credential scope, which scopes the derived key to the date, AWS Region, and service to which the request is made\.

    ```
    credential_scope = datestamp + "/" + region + "/" + service + "/" + "aws4_request"